Esri/arcgis-js-vscode-snippets/CONTRIBUTING.md

 2. Update the [CHANGELOG.md](./CHANGELOG.md) file to reflect the changes.
 3. Add the info to the [snippets table](./README.md).
 4. Submit your PR.
+    * [Link your PR to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if it exists.
+Use a supported keyword in the pull request description.
+Ex."`Closes #10`" or "`Fixes Esri/arcgis-js-vscode-snippets#10`".

 ## Additional resources